Rapture (BioShock): Concept and creation

 The concept of Rapture was the brainchild of Ken Levine, founding member and creative director of Irrational Games, (briefly renamed 2K Boston just prior to BioShock's release, but later returned to their former name).
 Ken Levine had studied the works of Ayn Rand, George Orwell, and Aldous Huxley and other works of utopian and dystopian societies as part of his liberal arts degree.
 He had also had fascination with the story of Logan's Run.
 Levine also considered the nature of the horror genre, noting works such as The Shining where there is the need for a feeling of loss for the horror to be effective.
 Rapture's Art Deco architecture was heavily inspired by the locations and buildings of New York City, like the Rockefeller Center.
 Gotham City from the Batman universe also served as inspiration.
 Shawn Robertson stated that Art Deco fit really well into BioShock's budget, as the finished Art Deco models had large and simple solid shapes and were low poly.
-Rapture features a vast number of various artwork, and advertisements for businesses within the city, which many were inspired by real-world vintage advertisements.
+Rapture features a vast number of various artwork, and advertisements for businesses within the city, of which many were inspired by real-world vintage advertisements.